 The Forces and moments can be extracted for each panel using the AirShaper platform and used as input data for the finite element simulation.
 The structural analysis has been run with Ansys Mechanical.
 The solar panel structure is modeled with shell elements.
-For this case study we have decided to run two types of analysis : structural static and modal analysis.
-The first one is useful to determine the structure integrity depending on wind speed and orientation.
-The second is aimed at analyzing vibrations caused by flow detachments (note that this would require a transient CFD analysis to compare with frequency of flow detachments).
-The mesh is built with Ansys Workbench and illustrated on the following pictures:
+For this case study, we have decided to run two types of analysis: structural static and modal analysis.
+The first one is useful to determine the structural integrity depending on wind speed and orientation.
+The second is aimed at analyzing vibrations caused by flow detachments (note that this would require a transient CFD analysis to compare with the frequency of flow detachments).
+The mesh is built with Ansys Workbench and illustrated in the following pictures:

 Unstructured mesh details of the solar panel structure

 The structure is made of standard Steel and embedded on the ground.
 The force vectors from CFD results are applied on each panel.
 After solving the numerical model with Ansys, special post-processing is often required to check the integrity of bolts and welds.
 The sizing can be done using standard codes and norms (Eurocodes for example).
 The following pictures show the Von Mises stresses for the solar panel structure.

 VON MISES yield criterion (strain is amplified x 50) – left : global view – Middle and right : local views

 The modal analysis is performed to obtain the modal frequency of the solar panel structure.
 The following animation illustrates the first vibration mode of the structure.
 The results of the modal analysis can be used for comparison with force oscillations and flow separation occurrence to predict resonance failure mode.